Yixli9811/COMS-4115-Numera/README.md

 * Yixuan Li (yl3803)
 * Meng Gao (mg4774)

-Please refer to `tokenizer/README.md` for the regular expression of our language and `parser/README.md` for the CFG grammar.
+Please refer to
+- `tokenizer/README.md` for the regular expression of our language and
+- `parser/README.md` for the CFG grammar
+- `generator/README.md` for the translation to low level language
+- `executer/README.md` for code execution logic.

-Video Introduction - Youtube link: https://youtu.be/XvDBSk59CS8
+Programming HW2 - Youtube link: https://youtu.be/XvDBSk59CS8

 ## Usage Guide